 Explain how to put soiled liners in one of the Ziplocs for storage until they can wash it, or for pre-soaking before wash (to cut down on water use).

 Explain how to wash gently, and that you can just use soap and water, and that liners should be dried completely, in the sun.

-Remind them the Kits will last for up to 3 years, and how long is determined by how well they take care of the Kits.
+Remind them the Kits have been reported as lasting for up to 3 years, and how long is determined by how well they take care of the Kits.